oroinc/platform/src/Oro/Bundle/ActivityBundle/Resources/doc/api/activity_association.md

 #### get_subresource

-Retrieve the records of the %activity_entity_plural_name% associated with a specific %entity_name% record.
+Retrieve records of the %activity_entity_plural_name% associated with a specific %entity_name% record.

 #### get_relationship